 Liver Enzymes Explained: ALT, GGT, and AST — What Your Bloodwork Actually Means

 You got your blood results back.
 ALT is flagged.
 Or GGT.
 Or both.
 The reference range says “normal” is under 40 U/L and yours is 67.
 Your doctor said to “keep an eye on it” and follow up in three months.
+This page explains what these three enzymes actually measure, what elevated levels do and don’t mean, and what reasonably comes next.

 The Three Main Liver Enzymes and What They Measure